tejpshah/fbp-stable-diffusion/readme.md

 I found it challenging to run it on the `ilab` machines since enough resources were not allocated to download the models to perform inference.
 Otherwise, if I had enough resources, I would have explored looking into splitting image generation on to multiple GPUs to speed up inference time.
 Instead, I decided to run my scripts on a Google Colab environment so I would have access to a GPU for image generation.
-After generating the first 5 text prompts, I use GPT-3 to generate me another 44 text prompts to save time.
+After generating the first 5 text prompts, I use GPT-3 to generate me another 44 text prompts.